Memorable Manitobans: John Reginald “Reg” McMillan (1905-1991)

-Born at Winnipeg on 1 September 1905, son of Mary Fran Fairclough and George McMillan, he was educated at Alexandra and Kelvin High School.
-He began law studies at the University of Manitoba in 1922 but illness prevented him from completing his studies.
+Born at Winnipeg on 1 September 1905, son of Mary Frances Fairclough (1866-1937) and George Alexander McMillan (1861-1929), he was educated at Alexandra School and Kelvin High School.
+In 1922, he began law studies at the University of Manitoba but illness prevented him from completing them.
 Following his recovery, he became stenographer for the Great West Lumber Company and, in 1925, he joined the Canadian National Railway as a stenographer in the general passenger office at Winnipeg.
-He was transferred to the operations department the following year and became secretary in 1929 to the vice president of the western region.
-On 1 January 1949, he was appointed general superintendent of the Manitoba district of the CNR assuming responsibility for the sale and operation of 4,000 miles of track.
-He later became vice-president for the western region.
+He was transferred to the operations department the following year and became secretary in 1929 to the Vice President of the Western Region.
+On 1 January 1949, he was appointed General Superintendent of the Manitoba district of the CNR assuming responsibility for the sale and operation of 4,000 miles of track.
+He later became Vice-President for the Western Region.

 1911 Canada census, Automated Genealogy.

 “G. A. McMillan, here 40 years, passes away,” Winnipeg Tribune, 2 March 1929, page 3.